tanerdiler/spring-boot-microservice-eureka-zuul-docker-gateway-kubernetes/README.md

-# SPRING BOOT MICROCSERVICE USING SPRING CLOUD, EUREKA, RIBBON, ZUUL, ZIPKIN, SLEUTH
+# SPRING BOOT MICROCSERVICE USING SPRING CLOUD, EUREKA, RIBBON, ZUUL, ZIPKIN, SLEUTH, KUBERNETES

-This project is created to get experience on **Microservices With Netflix OSS**.
+This project is created to get experience on **Microservices With Netflix OSS** and also **Microserviecs On Kubernetes**.
 This is a simple project by coded imperative programming with simple business requirements.

 ELK Stack has been integrated for monitoring since version 1.1.0.

+Pay Attention please.
+Please follow the tags on the master branch to get most accurate environment for you.
+I had started to get implement Microservices Patterns by implementing Netflix OSS then the Spring BOOT has decided to implement many Microservice Patterns' self.
+I'm motivated to update this repository to new versions of Spring Boot and to achieve new goals like to use Kubernetes.

+To manage the environments is getting a little harder.
+This repository should support both kubernetes and non-kubernetes solution in my opinion.
+With last merging, we can lose the support to non-kubernetes solution.
+Please, do not hesitate to open an issue if you've met any error.

+My next goals are to implement Istio Mesh and then implement CD pipeline.
+So I would be appreciated if you give a hand on this repository.

 ## There are four microservices: